MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-licenses-and-services-with-office-365-powershell.md

 The results contain the following information:

-- **AccountSkuId** Show the available licensing plans for your organization by using the syntax `<CompanyName>:<LicensingPlan>`.  _<CompanyName>_ is the value that you provided when you enrolled in Office 365, and is unique for your organization.
+- **AccountSkuId:** Show the available licensing plans for your organization by using the syntax `<CompanyName>:<LicensingPlan>`.  _<CompanyName>_ is the value that you provided when you enrolled in Office 365, and is unique for your organization.
 The _<LicensingPlan>_ value is the same for everyone.
 For example, in the value `litwareinc:ENTERPRISEPACK`, the company name is  `litwareinc`, and the licensing plan name  `ENTERPRISEPACK`, which is the system name for Office 365 Enterprise E3.

-- **ActiveUnits** Number of licenses that you've purchases for a specific licensing plan.
+- **ActiveUnits:** Number of licenses that you've purchases for a specific licensing plan.

-- **WarningUnits** Number of licenses in a licensing plan that you haven't renewed, and that will expire after the 30-day grace period.
+- **WarningUnits:** Number of licenses in a licensing plan that you haven't renewed, and that will expire after the 30-day grace period.

-- **ConsumedUnits** Number of licenses that you've assigned to users from a specific licensing plan.
+- **ConsumedUnits:** Number of licenses that you've assigned to users from a specific licensing plan.

 To view details about the Office 365 services that are available in all of your license plans, run the following command: